 Future recording plans include a CD of Eichendorff settings by Wolf, with Sholto Kynoch, a disc of premiere pieces by Jonathan Dove for Naxos and a recital disc of French Repertoire with Malcolm Martineau for Chandos Records.

-Nicky is currently a Harewood Artist at the ENO.
+In 2011 Nicky took his position as an inaugural Harewood Artist at the ENO supported by the American Friends of ENO.
 Following his formative training at the Scottish Youth Theatre and the NYMT, Nicky graduated from the Guildhall School of Music & Drama and went on to study at the National Opera Studio.
 A former Britten-Pears Young Artist, Georg Solti and Samling Scholar, Nicky’s awards also include the National Bruce Millar Opera Prize, the Kathleen Ferrier Young Singers Award, the Concordia Barthel Prize, the Sybil Tutton Award, a Young Classical Performer of the Year nomination at the Classical Brit Awards and inclusion into of the Gold Medal Final at the Guildhall School.

 Hailed as ‘Scotland’s Top Tenor’, Nicky contributes heavily to the culture of his homeland.
 As one of Scotland’s proudest sons, Nicky has performed for the Royal Family and other heads of State on several occasions including the Festival of Remembrance at the Royal Albert Hall.
 As a spokesperson for Scottish culture, Nicky has been commissioned to write documentaries, comment on current affairs and has toured extensively with the world’s most popular stars, leading to the success of his own debut album of Scots songs My First Love, which reached the top ten in the Scottish Pop Charts.
 A committed charity worker, Nicky is Age UK’s youngest patron and an ambassador for the Musicians Benevolent Fund.
 Nicky works enthusiastically with various charities both locally and Nationwide, which includes the presidentship of his hometown’s very own Dumfries Musical Theatre Company.